ksnortum/find-words-java/README.md

 **scrabble-words-java** is a JavaFX implementation of my project [scrabble-words](https://github.com/ksnortum/scrabble-words), originally written in Perl as a command line program.
 It takes the information you supply about the tiles in your hand and returns a list of possible words to play, sorted by highest score.

+The app now has crossword and Wordle modes where it will suggest words for those games too.

 ## Requirements

 * Java 11 or greater.
 For Java 1.8, see the `java8` branch.